bkc39/llm-prompts/documentation.md

 - You MUST write your documentation in #lang scribble
 - Include example usage of defined functions macros and modules
 - Prefer using the defproc or related forms for documenting functions
-- Prefer using the defform or reslated forms for documenting macros or other syntax extensions
+- Prefer using the defform or related forms for documenting macros or other syntax extensions
 - Include an example using scribble/example